 The report presents within the findings the internal control deficiency we identified.
 However, because our audit was focused on these significant internal controls, components, and underlying principles, it may not have disclosed all internal control deficiencies that may have existed at the time of this audit.

 Appendix B

 NCUA MANAGEMENT RESPONSE

-National Credit Union Administration Office of Executive Director

-OEI/MJT:mjt SSIC 1920
+National Credit Union Administration Office of Executive Director The same of the sa Since of Executive Billector OEI/MJT:mjt SSIC 1920

 SENT BY EMAIL